SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 | Low input (Max)     | 0.2 x Vdd | 0.3 x Vdd | 0.80 V |    0.80 V |
 | High Input (Min)    | 0.8 x Vdd | 0.7 x Vdd | 1.60 V |    1.35 V |

-These are the maximum voltage guaranteed to qualify as LOW and the minimum guaranteed to qualify as `HIGH`.
-Although the I2C levels are described as being different, it is worth noting that 1) if the schmitt trigger input on a recognized a 0.3 x Vdd voltage as LOW, it would surely do the same for a 0.2 x Vdd one, likewise at the high end.
+These are the maximum voltage guaranteed to qualify as `LOW` and the minimum guaranteed to qualify as `HIGH`.
+Although the I2C levels are described as being different, it is worth noting that 1) if the schmitt trigger input on a recognized a 0.3 x Vdd voltage as `LOW`, it would surely do the same for a 0.2 x Vdd one, likewise at the high end.
 And typical characteristics graphs, when available, for modern AVRs with the same thresholds and I2C levels, show typical I/O pin thresholds as easily meeting the specs given for the I2C levels.
 The two options for I2C levels are not new for the DB either - they are widespread.
 What appears to be new is a less tightly specified but conceptually similar input circuit on all pins, selectable by a bit in PINnCTRL, instead of just I2C pins.
 It's important to keep in mind how this divides up possible input voltages (note: this is just based on room temp typical characteristics)
 * With Schmitt trigger inputs, highest and lowest 1/5th of the voltage-space each go to a definite value, while the voltages between allow the hysteresis that the schmitt triggers are known for.
 The graphs in the DA-series datasheet (DB typical charachteristics are not yet available) show that in practice, the hysteresis occurs over a much narrower voltage range than the same graph for the 4809 (which depicted three regions of similar size).
   * Typical falling threshold ranged from 0.8 up to 2.05, and rising thresholds from 1.05 V to 2.75 V. Thus, the hysteresis region ranged in size from 0.2 to 0.7 volts, but reached a nadir just around 2-2.25 V where it could be as small as 0.15 V, since the lower threshold increases faster than the upper one at the bottom of the range.
   * When Vdd = 5.0 V - 3.3 V is not guaranteed to be `HIGH`, though the typical characteristic graphs suggest that it will be, as has always been the case on AVRs.